lambtron/node-koa-mongo-swig-seed/README.md

 The [`server`](https://github.com/lambtron/node-koa-mongo-swig-seed/blob/master/bin/server) file is for setting up the server.
 Here you'll see the `PORT` being defined, the various [middleware](https://github.com/lambtron/node-koa-mongo-swig-seed/blob/master/bin/server#L19-L24) that the server will use, [configuring the routes](https://github.com/lambtron/node-koa-mongo-swig-seed/blob/master/bin/server#L26-L32), and finally [initializing the server](https://github.com/lambtron/node-koa-mongo-swig-seed/blob/master/bin/server#L38).

+The configuration of the routes is just mapping paths to functions; i.e. `'/'` to `routes.index`, which is defined in the [`server/routes.js`](https://github.com/lambtron/node-koa-mongo-swig-seed/blob/master/server/routes.js#L20-L22) file.

 #### [lib](https://github.com/lambtron/node-koa-mongo-swig-seed/tree/master/lib)

 This folder contains all files that have "helper" code that any other area of the code base can use, which normally is: